fluidos-project/fluidos-node-dashboard/server/README.md

 - GET `api/flavors`: Retrieves all the Flavor Resources that I (as provider) make available for the sale
 - GET `api/flavors/{name}`: Retrieves a Flavor with a specific name.
+- POST `api/flavors`: Create a new Flavor resource.
+- GET `api/flavorsYAML/`: Create a new Flavor resource through a YAML manifest.
+- DELETE `api/flavors/{name}`: Delete a Flavor resource.

 - POST `api/solvers`: Creates a new Solver Requests in the Node.
 - GET `api/solvers`: Retrieves the list of Solver Requests created in the Node.
 - GET `api/solver/{name}`: Retrieves a Solver request with a specific name.